 The identity repository to be used by the ArisID beans must be available.
 You can use the Oracle WebLogic Server embedded LDAP-based directory server or any LDAP directory supported by 11g Oracle Virtual Directory.
 The ArisID API is integrated with Oracle Platform Security Services.
-It automatically connects to the LDAP-based identity store configured in Oracle Platform Security Services are supported with the following limitations:
+It automatically connects to the LDAP-based identity store configured in Oracle Platform Security Services.
+The identity stores supported by Oracle Platform Security Services.
+For more information about system requirements and certification, see "System Requirements and Certification".